cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 1. Change the value at the `custom` key in `AVAILABLE_TRANSFORMATIONS` at the top of [`transformRecordedTests/index.ts`](../../packages/common/src/scripts/transformRecordedTests/index.ts) to point to your new transformation
-1. Run `yarn compile && yarn transform-recorded-tests custom`
+1. Run `pnpm transform-recorded-tests custom`

 Example of a custom transformation